Do Fake Owls Actually Keep Birds Off Solar Panels? (The Honest Answer)

 Why Birds Initially Respond to Fake Owls

 The instinctive fear response birds have to owl shapes is real.
-Raptors are genuine predators of smaller birds, and the silhouette of a large owl triggers avoidance behaviour.
+Raptors are genuine predators of smaller birds.
+The silhouette of a large owl triggers avoidance behaviour.

 When you first place a fake owl on your roof, birds that spot it will: